ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 * `task_id`, the PPM task ID.
 * `batch_interval`, the request's batch interval.

-The remainder of the message is dedicated to the protocol-specific request parameters.
+* `output_param`, the output parameter with which the VDAF [VDAF] will be evaluated.

-Depending on the PPM scheme and how the leader is configured, the collect request may cause the leader to send a series of aggregate requests to the helpers in order to compute their share of the output.
-Alternately, the leader may already have made these requests and can respond immediately.
+Depending on the VDAF and how the leader is configured, the collect request may cause the leader to send a series of aggregate requests to the helpers in order to compute their share of the output.
+Alternately, if `output_share` is empty or a well-known value that is fixed in advance, the leader may already have made these requests and can respond immediately.
 In either case it responds to the collector's request as follows.

 It begins by checking that the request meets the requirements of the batch parameters using the procedure in {{batch-parameter-validation}}.
 If so, it